mikepqr/mike.place/content/post/resume.md/resume.md

 ---

 I just put [resume.md on GitHub](https://github.com/williamsmj/resume.md).
-It's a Makefile and some CSS that builds a HTML and PDF version of my resume from plain Markdown source.
+It's a Makefile and some CSS that builds a HTML and PDF version of a resume from plain Markdown source.

 Plain text source has all the usual benefits (plays nice with version control, diff, grep, etc.), but this approach has the additional advantage that it has